tango-controls/rfc/10/RequestReply.md

 * If a Device Server throws a (Multi)DevFailed excepiton upon request processing, the exception SHALL be sent to the Client which sent the request.
 * If a Client receives a (Multi)DevFailed exception it SHALL be available (rethrown) to user (code).

-* The Request-Reply protocol SHALL implement Transparent Reconnection mechianism on the client side.
-Transparent Recconection is hidding temporary connection issues by re-trying of connection establishement.
-In such a case exception throwing

-* The Client MAY opt-out from using Transparent Reconnection.

 #### Timeout
 #### Synchronous request
 #### Asynchronous request